tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Add Dig to field move usage without move learned but TM in bag (potentially as option to reduce too many options in Party Menu)
 * Add Teleport to field move usage without move learned (potentially as option to reduce too many options in Party Menu after Tate and Liza)
 * Option to toggle "Edit Stats" in the Options Menu to declutter Party Menu options
-* Potentially add item drop on wild pokemon fainting
+* Potentially add item drop on wild pokemon fainting (and rebalance drop items)
 * Increase Mirage Island Odds (or an easy way to enable it)
 * Add a way to see Secret ID in-game
 * Look into Gen 6 Exp.
 Share/Exp.
 All implementation
 * Adding some Shiny Pokemon battles as a nod to the anime
 * Add a method to infinitely acquire Type Enhancing Items and Smoke Ball
-* Rebalance Battle Frontier Move Tutor
+* Rebalance Battle Frontier Move Tutor (Pricing etc)
 * Use Legendary Beast's themes for their in-game encounters
+* Add ability to change a Pokemon's pokeball
+* Add Luxury Ball purchase to Verdanturf Town
+* Add Amulet Coin effect if any Pokemon in party is holding
+* Investigate flying directly to Secret Base
+* Update Rare Candy access method (Maybe 1BP cost at Frontier)
+* Look into Ability Capsule/Patches

 ## Enhanced Credits List:
 * Credit to devolov (Discord: devolov#4853) for [Only Pokemon that can Learn HM can Use Field Move so Long as HM is in Bag](https://github.com/pret/pokeemerald/wiki/Use-HMs-Without-Any-Pokemon-in-your-Party-Knowing-Them#only-pokemon-that-can-learn-hm-can-use-field-move-so-long-as-hm-is-in-bag)